ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 ## Credits

 * **Trax** - For his amazing disassembly of Zelda 1, which helped with a ton of stuff, and also for a lot of feedback and help in the development of this hack.
+* **BogaaBogaa** - For his incredible help with the Arrows and 999 rupees code, and with flipping the Heart/Map positions in the HUD
 * **DarkSamus993** - For his ASM help towards some hacks (like the Select button Item switch)
 * **snarfblam** - For the Automap hack, which was disassembled and modified to work with 1/4 hearts instead of 1/8 exclusively for this project
-* **BogaaBogaa** - For his incredible help with the Arrow and 999 rupees code, and with flipping the Heart/Map positions in the HUD
-* **gzip** - For his Select button fix
+* **gzip** - For his Select button fix and the slow waterfall animation
 * **lexluthermeister** - For his help on creating the Optional patch for the new bosses
 * All other users that gave their feedback on possible ways to improve the game over the thread, and those that gave insightful ideas.